NIT-Administrative-Systems/AS-CloudDocs/infrastructure/databases.md

 ### Traditional RDS
 The traditional (as opposed to serverless) RDS product allows you to choose your EC2 size.
 Amazon has a DB-optimized series of compute nodes, and you build your cluster from these plus storage.
 You have a high degree of flexibility and customization for your DB config.
 For example, AWS supports [most popular Postgres extensions](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_PostgreSQL.html#PostgreSQL.Concepts.General.FeatureSupport.Extensions.11x) out of the box, and these can be added to your database.

 With traditional RDS, developers will still be involved in DBA work: maintenance windows must be scheduled for reboots, config changes, certificate updates, and migration from unhealthy compute.
-These tasks are infrequent and easy to complete if the developer understands the problem, they do take time away from more productive work.
+These tasks are infrequent and easy to complete if the developer understands the problem, but they do take time away from [more productive work](../design-for-cloud.md#on-infrastructure).

 ### Aurora Serverless
 Aurora Serverless uses Amazon's compute to power your Aurora RDBMS.
 It still behaves exactly like a normal Postgres/MySQL database.